LivotovLabs/AndroidApplicationSkeleton/README.md

 ## Quick Start

-So:

 - Clone or download this repo
 - When you need to start a new app project, simply run the bootstrap script: __./mkproject.sh PATH-TO-NEW-APP-PROJECT-FOLDER__
 - Answer to a couple of questions
 - Wait till bootstrap process is completed
-- Open __PATH-TO-NEW-APP-PROJECT-FOLDER__ in Android Studio - it is ready to run, simple!
+- Open __PATH-TO-NEW-APP-PROJECT-FOLDER__ in Android Studio - it will recognize gradle-based project and import it.

-Even if this template contains things you don't not need in your next app, it is always easier and faster to delete something unneeded rather than add and configure the everyday libs, so simply inspect the build.gradle file and remove the stuff you don't need :)
+The bootstrap script will copy the template files to your new project folder, set your application ID to gradle file and rename the Java packages accordingly.
+Once finished you should have the complete android app project ready to run - simply start coding your actual app from now on.

 This project template contains: